In this guide I’ll be taking apart a HP Pavilion dv7 laptop.

 While pushing on the back side of the keyboard you’ll see the front side of the keyboard will lift up a little bit.

-You’ll be able to insert your fingers between the keyboard and laptop case and lift it up.
+You’ll be able to insert your fingers between the keyboard and top cover assembly and lift it up.

 Continue removing the keyboard and move it towards the screen.